 Jammu-Srinagar highway is the better maintained and most used road but is also the most crowded one.
 The Mughal road is the more scenic of the two and there is hardly any traffic on this.

 For more details on how you can reach Srinagar via Mughal Road, please read How to Plan a Journey on Mughal Road.

-Once you arrive at Srinagar, you can then make a road trip to Yusmarg; which is a 2 to 3 hours’ drive at most, covering a distance of about 50 kilometers.
+Once you arrive at Srinagar, you can then make a road trip to Yusmarg.
+It will be a 2 to 3-hour drive at most, covering a distance of about 50 kilometers.

-If you were however not traveling by your own vehicle, then Srinagar is well connected to rest of the country by Air, Train and Bus service.
+If you were however not traveling by your own vehicle, then Srinagar is well connected to the rest of the country by Air, Train, and Bus service.
 No matter which part of the country you live in, you can easily reach the city by either flying or boarding a train.
-Once you land in Srinagar, then you can either rent a taxi or a motorcycle for the trip; or reach Yusmarg by public transport.
-More details on all these options are further provided in the article.

 How to reach Yusmarg from Srinagar

 Once you arrive in Srinagar, You can either hire a private taxi or rent a bike in Srinagar for the trip.
 You can also reach Yusmarg by public transport but that can be a bit of a hassle.
 Read on to find out more.

 Yusmarg is located at a distance of about 50 kilometers from Srinagar.
 The journey can easily be completed in 2 to 3 hours approximately, depending on the traffic.